Rishabhmishra328/deep_colorize/README.md

 # Model

-The top end before the branching is used for feature extraction in the image, which is later used to seperately predict red, green blue channels.
+The top end before the branching is used for feature extraction from the image, which is later seperated to predict the red, green blue channels.

 ![Model](https://github.com/Rishabhmishra328/deep_colorize/blob/master/colorize_model.png)